nickjstevens/nickjstevens/content/post/2019/running-motivation/index.md

 ## Videos

-Haile Gebreselassie vs Paul Tergat in the 10,000 metres in Sydney - their faces say it all:

 {{< youtube 5D56ZAvcxN0 >}}

-A summary of Haile Gebreselassie's career:
+Haile Gebreselassie vs Paul Tergat in the 10,000 metres in Sydney - their faces say it all

 {{< youtube 6gXuOB-PxxE >}}

-Chris Solinsky breaks the American record in his first 10k.
-Amazing commentary:

-{{< youtube SgdFrUjKppQ >}}

-Dick and Rick Hoyt - if watching these guys doesn't make you cry nothing will.
-Unbelievable:
+A summary of Haile Gebreselassie's career

 {{< youtube dDnrLv6z-mM >}}
 {{< youtube Adubrj3yya8 >}}

-Even if you fall, get up:
+Dick and Rick Hoyt - if watching these guys doesn't make you cry nothing will.
+Unbelievable

 {{< youtube cM5A1K6TxxM >}}
 {{< youtube xjejTQdK5OI >}}

-A nice little video on the Copper Canyon Ultra Marathon, and quite moving too:
+Even if you fall, get up

 {{< youtube -bAeRSKiTUY >}}

-Never, ever give up:
+A nice little video on the Copper Canyon Ultra Marathon, and quite moving too

 {{< youtube kZlXWp6vFdE >}}
+Never, ever give up

 ## Quotes